NomicFoundation/hardhat/README.md

     - Make sure the sool's config compatible with theirs wherever it makes sense.
         - How does their config's network_id work?

-* Networks
-    - Create "auto" network that automatically starts a ganache instance.
-It should have an "accounts" option with address and amount.

 * TS contract models
     - Select a typescript contract generator and integrate it
     - Make a task to run typescript tests